 It was hot news in 1976, but today who knows about Michigan’s Mathieu-Gast Act?

-If you’ve ever put a considerable amount of capital into a renovation project, this is worth checking out.
+If you’ve ever put a considerable amount of capital into rental maintenance in a single year, this is worth checking out.
 As long as a simple form is filed by the end of the year in which the work was completed, the typical increase on property taxes through an increase in Assessed Value can be halted until the next time the home is sold.

 The Mathieu-Gast Home Improvement Act of 1976 was co-sponsored by state Sen. Harry Gast, R-St. Joseph, and state Rep. Thomas Mathieu around the concept that homeowners and landlords should not be penalized with higher taxes for making home improvements that benefit the community around them.